 - Gesture detection (shake, flip)

 Tools We <3 and Use

-The participants will use the same tools we do when we develop apps.
+During the Android app development workshop, the participants will use the same tools we do when we develop apps.
 Below you can find some of the tools we will use during Hello App 6.0 and a few useful tutorials to get started.